pryv/config-template-pryv.io/README.md

-# Summary

-This directory contains the configuration files for ${DOMAIN}.
+in the `pryv.io/` folder, you will find the template configuration files for a pryv.io scale installation.

-# Note
+# Usage

+* Copy this repository content in new repository `config-DOMAIN`
+* Replace the installation variables in the configuration files.
+You may replace most of those values by making a *find/replace* for ${VAR_NAME}.
+* Update general information in `pryv.io/README.md`
-Please update components versions in {core,reg,static}.yml
+* If needed, update container versions in `pryv.io/{core,reg,static}.yml`

-Add your SSL certificates in ROLE/nginx/conf/secret
+* Follow the Usage instructions in `pryv.io/README.md`

 # Installation Information